Dattatrijatla/Unveiling-the-Stars-An-Exploratory-Study-on-NASA-Astronauts/README.md

 # Unveiling-the-Stars-An-Exploratory-Study-on-NASA-Astronauts

 Certainly!
-Here's a description for your GitHub about the NASA Astronauts project:
+Here's a description the NASA Astronauts project:

 ---